Sicanje

 Drawing of a Bosnian tattooed woman from the late 19th century.

-Sicanje or bocanje was a tattoo custom practiced mostly among Catholic Croat teenage girls and boys of the central regions of Bosnia and Herzegovina, as well as the Dalmatia region of Croatia.
+Sicanje, bocanje or bockanje was a traditional tattoo custom practiced mostly among the Catholic Bosnian-Herzegovinian Croat community, and to a lesser extent in present-day Croatian region of Dalmatia, mainly by teenage girls, but also boys.

 History

 Sarajevan Catholic, 1912.
 By Auguste Léon.

-Tattooing of young girls and boys in Bosnia and Herzegovina is colloquially called sicanje or bocanje, and it was a widespread custom mostly among Catholic Croats in the central regions.
-The custom is thought to predate the Slavic migration to the Balkans and even Christianity.
-In the 1st century BC, the Greek historian Strabo wrote of tattooing among inhabitants of this area, namely Illyrians and Thracians, along with other customs.
-Until the 20th century, Albanians – Southern and Northern, Catholics and Muslims, men and women – practised tattooing, a tradition considered to have been handed down from their Illyrian ancestors.
-Also Vlach women from Greece, Macedonia and Herzegovina utilized tattoos.
+Tattooing of young girls and boys in Bosnia and Herzegovina is colloquially called sicanje, bocanje or bockanje, and it was a widespread custom mostly among Catholic Croats in the central regions.
 Archaeologist Ćiro Truhelka researched these types of tattoos in the late 19th century, becoming one of the first to write about them and to illustrate them.
 In 1894, a Bosnian-based doctor named Leopold Glück published an article in Vienna titled Die Tätowirung der Haut bei den Katholiken Bosniens und der Herzegowina (The Tattooing of Skin Among the Catholics of Bosnia and Herzegovina) detailing the tattoos observed among the locals.

-Women in some parts of the country tattooed their hands and other visible parts of the body (such as brow, cheeks, wrist, or below the neck) with Christian symbols and stećak ornaments.
+Women in some parts of the country tattooed their hands and other visible parts of their bodies (such as the brow, cheeks, wrist, or below the neck) with Christian symbols and stećak ornaments.
 Boys were also tattooed with the same symbols mostly above the elbow on the right arm, chest, forehead, and pointer finger.
 This can be seen today, not only in Bosnia and Herzegovina but among ethnic Croats from Bosnia and Herzegovina living abroad.
 Children were tattooed from as early as the age of six, usually during the period between the feast of Saint Joseph in March to the feast of Saint John the Baptist in June.

-The tattoo practice, which has been widespread among Albanians (see Albanian traditional tattooing) and also Vlach women, native populations of the western Balkans, predates the Slavic migrations to the Balkans, and consequently Christianity itself, tracing back to Illyrian times, although scholars documented it in the 19th century.
-The Eastern Orthodox Slavic population abhorred this practice.
+Catholics tattooed their children in order to save them from devshirme, while women were tattooed in hopes of avoiding enslavement or to avoid conversion to Islam in general.

+Geographical extent in Bosnia and Herzegovina and Croatia

+The practice of traditional tattooing was recorded in nearly all regions of Bosnia and Herzegovina where Croats live.
+Exceptions are the areas around Banja Luka, Derventa and parts of southern Herzegovina.

+In Croatia, the practice of traditional tattooing was recorded in some villages of the Šibenik hinterland, including the municipalities of Muć, Kijevo, Unešić, Klis and Šibenik itself.
+It was also recorded in villages in southern Dalmatia bordering Bosnia and Herzegovina in the municipalities of Ston, Metković and in one Slavonian village in the municipality of Osijek.

+Folk explanation of traditional tattooing

+Many explanations for the practice of traditional tattooing among Croats of Bosnia and Herzegovina are recorded.
+The ethnologist Mario Petrić categorised the explanations into the following groups: